Bayesian Regularization for Functional Graphical Models with Applications to Neuroimaging: Introduction

 In this paper, we propose two different regularization schemes for functional graphical models.
-The first approach we consider is a direct Bayesian version of the frequentist functional graphical lasso proposed by \citet{qiao2019functional}.
+The first approach we consider is a direct Bayesian version of the frequentist functional graphical lasso\citep{qiao2019functional}.
 We propose also a functional graphical horseshoe, due to the horseshoe's known improvements upon the lasso's tendency to over-shrink large coefficients and under-shrink small coefficients in high-dimensional problems \citep{wang2012bayesian, li2019graphical}.
-Whereas most existing Bayesian approaches to covariance or precision matrix estimation assume structure such as banded covariance \citep[e.g.,][]{BanerjeeGhosal14} or decomposable graphs \citep[e.g.,][]{RajarEtAl08, XiangEtAl15, zhu2016bayesian}, neither the Bayesian functional graphical lasso nor the functional graphical horseshoe assume any structure other than sparsity.
-We provide efficient Gibbs sampling algorithms for both of our proposed models, exploiting auxiliary variables to produce a set of easily-sampled conditional distributions.
+Whereas most existing Bayesian approaches to covariance or precision matrix estimation assume structure such as banded covariance\citep{BanerjeeGhosal14} or decomposable graphs\citep{RajarEtAl08, XiangEtAl15, zhu2016bayesian}, neither the Bayesian functional graphical lasso nor the functional graphical horseshoe assume any structure other than sparsity.
+We provide Gibbs sampling algorithms for both of our proposed models, exploiting auxiliary variables to produce a set of easily-sampled conditional distributions.
 Through extensive simulation studies, we evaluate both the classification accuracy and fidelity of the estimated coefficients.
-We apply our proposed Bayesian functional graphical horseshoe to two motivating datasets, the EEG alcoholic versus control study presented by \citet{qiao2019functional}, and a novel study of white matter connectivity between healthy patients and those with a history of traumatic brain injury using data obtained from the Alzheimer's Disease Neuroimaging Initiative (ADNI).\\ This article is organized as follows: In Section \ref{sec:background}, we provide a brief background for Gaussian graphical models, including basic concepts and notations for structure learning through precision matrix estimation as well as the original graphical lasso \citep{yuan2007model}.
-The Section also reviews functional principal component analysis (FPCA) and its connection to both the frequentist and Bayesian regularization approaches to functional graphical models.
-In Section \ref{sec:prop}, we present both of our proposed approaches, the Bayesian functional graphical lasso and the functional graphical horseshoe model, as well as efficient Gibbs samplers.
-We present and discuss statistical and computational performance of our proposed methods in Section \ref{sec:sims}, followed by applying the functional graphical horseshoe to the motivating applications in Section \ref{sec:apps}.
-A summary and concluding remarks may be found in Section \ref{sec:summary}.
-The code for implementing our proposed algorithms is available at \url{https://github.com/jjniu/BayesFGM}.
+We apply our proposed Bayesian functional graphical horseshoe to two motivating datasets, an EEG alcoholic versus control study\citep{qiao2019functional} and a novel study of white matter connectivity between healthy patients and those with a history of traumatic brain injury using data obtained from the Alzheimer's Disease Neuroimaging Initiative (ADNI).